zdelrosario/zdr-site/content/post/2020-08-22-sds/index.md

 about datasets, so that students gain experience talking about data science, and learn how to communicate their results in a professional setting.

-Naomi Walker of Olin College posted a [nice interview](http://www.olin.edu/news-events/2020/olin-alumni-co-design-virtual-curriculum/) about the class!
+Naomi Walker of Olin College posted a [nice interview](http://www.olin.edu/news-events/2020/olin-alumni-co-design-virtual-curriculum/) about the class.
+Additionally, I have released the exercises and challenges from my data science class in [open-source form](https://github.com/zdelrosario/data-science-curriculum).